Table of Contents

 4. Career Goal

-You need to know the kind of job or the career line you wish to pursue first.
-Having a clear idea about these aspects will help you find the best-suited program for yourself.
+Primarily, you need to know what kind of job or career you wish to pursue.
+Having a clear idea about these aspects will help you find the best-suited program.

-Or you may just want to earn a decent living.
-In that case, you need to learn which jobs pay well.
+Alternatively, you need to learn which jobs pay well if your desire is to earn a decent living.
 You can research about available career options and their popularity from the Occupational Outlook Handbook.

-For something more interactive and less boring, you can use the career search engine of the US dept of Labor.
+For something more interactive and less boring, use the career search engine of the US Department of Labor.

 5. Career Requirements

-Fixing a particular job as a favorite won’t be enough.
-You need to know what skills that job demands and look for programs that can make you an expert in those particular skills.
+Fixing a particular job as a favorite wonโt be enough.
+You need to identify the specific skills required for the position and look for programs to master them.

 Adult College Preparation Checklist

-You can get the help of your potential employer in this case.
-He knows well about the skills your job requires to be efficient at it.
+You can request assistance from your prospective employerโtypically knowledgeable about the skills your job requires to be efficient at it.

 Done Making a Shortlist?

 Good!
-Now, know what these schools require to validate your academic background and intention.
+Now, understand what these schools require to validate your academic background and intention.

-Typically, schools want a CV, 1 or 2 letters of recommendation, and motivation letter with specific requirements, and their official academic documents.
+Typically, schools require a curriculum vitae, one or two letters of recommendation, a motivation letter with specific requirements, and official academic documents.

-My advice is to create an Excel file.
-There, you can list your desired college and programs and note their deadlines and requirements.
+You can list your desired college and programs and note their deadlines and requirements using an Excel file.

 1. Application Deadlines